epointal/lf-hiker/readme.txt

 7. You can change the default configuration in tab: `Settings → Lf-hiker`

 == Changelog ==
+= 1.10.0 =
+ * Evolution: Ability to choose the leaflet host

 = 1.9.0 =
  * Fixed: trouble position of gpx dom block, marker block and list block
  * Fixed: trouble with map when tabs (map only on top left corner)